K-Phoen/KPhoenSmsSenderBundle/Resources/doc/index.md

 your application.
 Each provider defines its own section in the configuration.
 In this example, the Nexmo provider needs an API key and an API secret in order to work.

+The `pool` section defines the pooling strategy used by the sender.
+When enabled, messages sending is deferred to after the response is sent to the user (see Symfony's [kernel.terminate](http://symfony.com/doc/current/components/http_kernel/introduction.html#the-kernel-terminate-event) event).

 Usage